 Pi Day inspires awesome Pi Day deals

-All across the country, local and national stores are celebrating Pi Day with sweet (and savory!) deals.
-Whole Foods, for example, is giving a $3.14 discount on all pies.
-Or get a pizza pie from Blaze Pizza or Papa John’s Pizza at a special Pi Day price.
-Celebrate Pi Day and share all these amazingly cool pi facts.
-You can find these deals and more at piday.org.
+All across the country, local and national stores typically celebrate Pi Day with sweet (and savory!) deals.
+For instance, you can get a pizza pie from Blaze Pizza or Papa John’s Pizza at a special Pi Day price.

 - Steven Bogart, math instructor (published in Scientific American)